6 Benefits of Initial Coin Offering Options As Crowdfunding

 Conversely, the launch model present in ICOs offers a far more feasible solution.
 With a coin offering, technology companies and open source projects can spread their wealth.
 This process also helps to align user bases who can profit from the success of the business.

-A business model that beats “free” is the holy grail of opportunity for investors.
-Users making money from being at the early stages of adoption is an excellent incentive for ICO investment.
+A business model that beats “free” is the holy grail of opportunity for potential investors.
+Users making money from being at the early stages of adoption is an excellent incentive for ICO investment opportunities.

-There are no blocks or intermediaries that exist between coin buyers and sellers.
+There are no blocks that exist between coin buyers and sellers.
 Once a cryptocurrency is created and launched, it can immediately be sold on the crypto market.

-Some of the most successful initial coin offerings have raised billions of dollars for their relevant causes.
-While many successfully-funded ICOs are in the tech sector, there are many opportunities for all businesses.
+Some of the most successful initial coin offerings have raised billions of dollars for their causes.
+While many successful ICOs are in the tech sector, there are many opportunities for all businesses.
 Below are five of the most successful token launches thus far.

-- Stratis is a platform providing compatibility with programming languages, letting business test, create, and deploy apps.
-This can all be done without needing to maintain or set up their own development environment (see their white paper for more).
+- Stratis is a platform that’s compatible with programming languages, letting business test, create, and deploy apps.
+This can all be done without needing to maintain or set up their own development environment.
 Their ICO raised close to 1,000 BTC, which at the time was worth $675,000, and is currently worth over $8 million.

 - EOS is a popular cryptocurrency that raised over $185 million within five days of its ICO launch.
 This makes it currently the largest ICO ever.
 Per their white paper, EOS claims to be a viable alternative to Ethereum’s network.
 They provide many different tools for business, operating seamlessly on the blockchain.